Miguel Vargas Player Props: Dodgers vs. Phillies

 Miguel Vargas At The Plate

-- Vargas is batting .213 with five doubles, a triple, a home run and 17 walks.
+- Vargas is hitting .202 with five doubles, a triple, a home run and 18 walks.

-- He has gone deep in one of 27 games, and in 1% of his plate appearances.
+- He has homered in one of 28 games, and in 1% of his plate appearances.

-- In 10 of 27 games this year, he has scored, including multiple runs once.
+- In 11 of 28 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.